 - Audience: Who is your audience?
 Are they prospective customers, existing customers?
 Do you have any demographic information about them?
 How old are they?
 Are they tech-savvy or creative?
 Millennials or senior professionals, etc. Knowing this will help you create the right tone and guide your use of language.

 - Value: How will your video content be valuable?

 - Key takeaways: What are the key takeaways for the video?
 What do you want viewers to learn or remember?

-Describe each scene by documenting the characters, transitions, visual and audio elements, so that anyone receiving it would easily understand your stories vision and be able to produce the video content.
+Describe each scene in detail to refine your story, remember to include characters, transitions, visual and audio elements so that anyone receiving it would easily understand your stories vision and be able to produce the video content.

 Separate out your video script into the following sections: